 Being on the streets of San Francisco was so different from the somber reality that can be the life of those persecuted for the sexual orientation or gender.
 It was lively and hopeful, but throughout the day I saw a common theme of resist and it reminded me of the need to be a part of a change.

-To get ready for the parade I really took the phrase you get out of it what you put into it.
-This year Google decided to put together a flag routine for about 25 people out of the 1500 in our parade contingent and I volunteered.
+To get ready for the parade I took the phrase you get out of it what you put into it.
+This year Google decided to put together a flag routine for about 25 people out of 1500 in our parade contingent and I volunteered.
 I went to practice for two hours for the three weeks leading up to the parade.

 Photo Credit: Paul Yang

 In this parade, I saw the celebration of love, gay rights, transgender lives, black lives matter, individual relationships and even allyship.
 I wish we could model this type of activism in more places with more causes.
 Celebrate life and the rights of marginalized and endangered communities with them.